0

 You may think fasting is only for religious or spiritual reasons.
 Though historically used for religious or spiritual reasons, intermittent fasting has recently become popular in health and fitness due to its weight loss and blood sugar control benefits.

 The idea behind intermittent fasting is simple: eat during specific hours and fast for the rest.
-It’s like giving your body a break from constant digestion to use stored fat as energy instead.
+It gives your body a break from constant digestion to use stored fat as energy instead.

-This way, insulin levels are reduced, which helps with weight loss and improved blood glucose control – two key factors that folks with type 2 diabetes need to manage effectively.
-Harvard Health Publishing explains this more deeply.
+This way, insulin levels are reduced, which helps with weight loss and improved blood glucose control – two key factors that people with type 2 diabetes need to manage effectively.

-A popular method is the 16/8 plan, where you eat within an eight-hour window and then fast for sixteen hours (including sleep time).
+A popular method is the 16/8 plan, which involves eating within an eight-hour window and then fasting for sixteen hours (including sleep time).

 So if dinner finishes at 8 PM, breakfast won’t start until noon the next day.
 It sounds challenging, but many find it easier to adapt to this routine than expected.